akeneo/pim-api-docs/content/guides/ecommerce-connection/step2-understand-akeneo-pim.md

 ### What are Akeneo PIM editions?

-In order to understand our edition and its capabilities, you can consult our [dedicated page](https://www.akeneo.com/compare-editions/) on our website.
+In order to understand our edition and their capabilities, you can consult our [dedicated page](https://www.akeneo.com/compare-editions/) on our website.

 ### Can I have access to an Akeneo PIM platform?